 In 2012 Banda took some very brave steps to get her house in order: first, she devalued the kwacha by 40%; next, she sold the US$15 million presidential jet, saving the poor country US$300,000 a year in maintenance and insurance.
 Meanwhile, she proved herself a shrewd international diplomat; foreign funding to Malawi swiftly resumed, with the IMF agreeing to a donation of US$157 million.

 Banda's presidency lasted until 2014, when her predecessor's brother, Peter Mutharika, was voted in.
 Her two-year term was rocked by the 'cashgate' scandal, which saw international aid temporarily frozen when up to US$100 million disappeared from government coffers.
-She is reportedly planning to run in the 2019 election.
+At the time of writing she is reportedly planning to run in the 2019 election.